 Alternatively, a solicitor may be able to give advice on a ‘no win no fee’ basis.
 You should discuss this with the solicitor.
 One thing to discuss will be an insurance policy to meet the other side’s legal costs if need be, and whether or not there are any further costs you might have to pay.

 Finally, this page (and www.etclaims.co.uk/getting-advice/) includes various possible sources of free legal advice.

 See also blog post: Should I pay for legal advice (etclaims.co.uk), August 2010.

 Legal aid is available for discrimination claims under the Equality Act 2010 (LASPO Act 2012 Sch1 Part 1 para 43) if one meets criteria as to one’s financial means and the merits of the case.
 Civil legal aid generally falls into two categories: ‘legal help’ which encompasses initial advice and assistance, including help to correspond and negotiate with the other party; and ‘legal representation’ by a solicitor or a barrister.
 Legal representation is not available in the employment tribunal other than on appeal, only ‘legal help’, unless exceptional funding is granted.
 Other employment claims such as unfair dismissal are not normally eligible for legal aid.
 There is a Telephone Gateway to access legal aid for discrimination.

-- Legal aid: how to claim (link to gov.uk) – brief Government information for claimants in England and Wales.
+- Legal aid: how to claim (gov.uk) – brief Government information for claimants in England and Wales.
 Includes a link to check whether you can claim;

 - Legal aid is being ruled out of court (guardian.co.uk), 23/3/13.